kmerchan/holberton-system_engineering-devops-1/README.md

-Shell basic scripting from Day 1 at Holberton school
+## Shell basic scripting from Day 1 at Holberton school

-#Shell Scripting Basics Exercises
+### Shell Scripting Basics Exercises

+Shell scripts from simple scripts to more advanced